iamomtiwari/DSF/README.md

 Key Highlights

-Hands-on with exploratory data analysis (EDA) and visualization using Seaborn and Matplotlib
+-Hands-on with exploratory data analysis (EDA) and visualization using Seaborn and Matplotlib

-Applied both normalization and standardization to prepare data for modeling
+-Applied both normalization and standardization to prepare data for modeling

-Evaluated multiple regression algorithms with performance metrics like MSE and R²
+-Evaluated multiple regression algorithms with performance metrics like MSE and R²

-Identified SVR and Linear Regression as top performers based on accuracy and simplicity
+-Identified SVR and Linear Regression as top performers based on accuracy and simplicity

 Skills Demonstrated

-Data Analytics:
+-Data Analytics:
 Data wrangling, filtering, cleaning

 Exploratory visualizations and interpretation

 Correlation analysis

-Data Science:
+-Data Science:
 Feature engineering

 Normalization & standardization